Visitor saddened Papakura Cemetery children's burial site desecrated

-The Auckland Council is investigating after a woman who visited Papakura Cemetery discovered the children's burial site had been desecrated.
+Auckland Council is investigating after a woman who visited Papakura Cemetery discovered the children's burial site had been desecrated.

 Last Saturday at 12pm, Papakura resident Korenna Buchanan went to the cemetery with her son to place flowers on a relative's grave.